 The tabs below provide all of the SAP standards you must meet including how to calculate them.
 Your SAP standards are also provided in various SAP communications.
 If you have questions regarding your SAP status and how it may be impacted by changes in enrollment, please contact the Financial Aid Office.

-You must maintain a cumulative GPA of 2.0 or higher.
+- a cumulative GPA of 2.0 or higher

 Follow these directions to determine your Grade Point Average (GPA).

 - Log into myMadisonCollege (Classic Portal).

 - Under the Academics heading, click the "other academic" dropdown and select "Grades."